 ORCL's SMR Rating (17) in the Packaged Software industry is somewhat better than the same rating for DSGX (67) in the Information Technology Services industry.
 This means that ORCL’s stock grew somewhat faster than DSGX’s over the last 12 months.

-ORCL's P/E Growth Rating (56) in the Packaged Software industry is somewhat better than the same rating for DSGX (92) in the Information Technology Services industry.
-This means that ORCL’s stock grew somewhat faster than DSGX’s over the last 12 months.
+ORCL's P/E Growth Rating (82) in the Packaged Software industry is in the same range as DSGX (88) in the Information Technology Services industry.
+This means that ORCL’s stock grew similarly to DSGX’s over the last 12 months.

 | DSGX | ORCL | |